 Signs You May Need Gutter Guards

-Gutter guards aren’t always necessary, but indicators of overflowing and clogged gutters are clear.
+Gutter guards aren’t always needed, but symptoms of overflowing and clogged gutters are clear.
 Signals of chronic gutter issues include:

 - Mold growth, peeling exterior paint, or interior water stains on walls near gutters.